chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/USB_Device/MSC_Standalone/readme.txt

   ******************************************************************************
   @endverbatim

-@par Example Description
+@par Application Description

-This example is a part of the USB Device Library package using STM32Cube firmware.
+This application is a part of the USB Device Library package using STM32Cube firmware.
 It describes how to use USB device application based on the Mass Storage Class (MSC) on the STM32F4xx devices.

-This is a typical example on how to use the STM32F4xx USB OTG Device peripheral to communicate with a PC Host using the Bulk Only Transfer (BOT) and Small Computer System Interface (SCSI) transparent commands, while the microSD card is used as storage media.
+This is a typical application on how to use the STM32F4xx USB OTG Device peripheral to communicate with a PC Host using the Bulk Only Transfer (BOT) and Small Computer System Interface (SCSI) transparent commands, while the microSD card is used as storage media.
 The STM32 MCU is enumerated as a MSC device using the native PC Host MSC driver to which the STM324x9I-EVAL board is connected.